 Assuming the governmental defendant can point to sufficient evidence demonstrating a nexus between the mitigation fee requirement and the project's likely impact on affordable housing, the amount of the fee is necessarily an issue of contention.
-Dolan requires that the fee must be proportional to the anticipated impact on affordable housing in the community.255 Thus, there must be an individualized assessment of the project and an empirical justification for the specific dollar amount in question.256 Of course, the more attenuated government's rationale, the more speculative its analysis and the less likely it will pass muster.
+Dolan requires that the fee must be proportional to the anticipated impact on affordable housing in the community.
+Thus, there must be an individualized assessment of the project and an empirical justification for the specific dollar amount in question.
+Of course, the more attenuated the government's rationale, the more speculative its analysis, and the less likely it will pass muster.

-Since the burden rests on the permitting authority to justify mitigation fees under Dolan, it is likely the permit applicant will prevail in many cases.
-The one thing that is clear is that the regime cannot be presumed constitutional.257 Its legitimacy depends entirely upon the facts of the case.
-Just as in a common law nuisance action, the party seeking to enjoin use of another's property bears the burden of demonstrating that the contested use threatens negative externalities and that the remedy sought will go no further than is reasonably necessary to avoid those external harms.
+Since the burden rests on the permitting authority to justify mitigation fees under Dolan, it's likely the permit applicant will prevail in many cases.
+The one thing that is clear is that the regime cannot be presumed constitutional.
+Its legitimacy depends entirely upon the facts of the case.
+Just as in a common-law nuisance action, the party seeking to enjoin use of another's property bears the burden of demonstrating that the contested use